 There is a common belief that if you have a washer dryer and it breaks down you lose two machines.
 But logically, if the washing machine part breaks down, what use is a tumble dryer anyway even if you had a separate one?
 And conversely, if the tumble drying section breaks down on a washer dryer you still have the washing machine working.
 It can happen, but mostly if a dryer section part fails, it doesn’t usually stop the washing machine from working.

-I wanted to create a concise summary of the points in this article but there wasn’t room so I’ve put the summary here – Pros & Cons of washer dryer v separate
+I wanted to create a summary of the points in this article, but there wasn’t enough room.
+So I’ve put the summary on a separate page here – Pros & Cons of washer dryer v separate